rubenborgers/EP_midiProc_programs/README.md

 # Programs for the Midi Solutions Events Processor

-This repository contains programs for the [Midi Solutions Events Processor](https://midisolutions.com/prodevp.htm), which allows you to process incoming midi and output a modified midi stream.
+This repository contains programs for the [Midi Solutions Events Processor](https://midisolutions.com/prodevp.htm).
+This device allows you to process incoming midi and output a modified midi stream.
 This allows you to improve and/or expand the communication possibilities between a midi source and a midi receiver.

 ### Currently available programs: